As 2016 comes to a close, it’s that time of year for the annual “best of …” or “favourite things of 2016.”

 Some of these apps are just available on only one platform (just Android or just iOS) but some of them are multiplatform in which they are on both Android and iOS and have a web app as well.

-The links to download these apps will be in the form of “Get on Google Play” or “Get it on the App Store” pictures after each app description.
+The links to download these apps will be in the form of “Get on Google Play” or “Get it on the App Store” picture after each app description.

 Action Launcher 3

-Reddit Sync is a great reddit app for Android.
-It is the most fully featured and offers the best value for the money.
+Sync is a great reddit app for Android.
+It is the most fully featured and offers the best value for the money and keeps getting better with each update.

-When I’m not writing post for TheCanadianTechie, I’m usually reading other tech news site.
+When I’m not writing articles for TheCanadianTechie, I’m usually reading other tech news sites.
 One of my favourite ones that specifically focuses on Android is Android Central.
-Their app was first released in May of 2013 but this year brought a material design overhaul of the app which is for the better.
+And their app for Android makes it easy to catch up with the latest Android news and helpful tips.

-If you are one of those people who love listening to podcasts, here a awesome app for you.
+If you are one of those people who love listening to podcasts (such as myself), here is an awesome app for you.
 Pocket Casts has a clean design and lots of features including Chromecast support.
 It is available on Android and iOS, you can even start a podcast on one device and continue listening on another by utilizing the app’s sync feature.

 Pocket Casts is also has a web app, it’s available on their website for a one-time fee of $9.